RichardHarwood/Understanding-pore-space-at-the-root-soil-interface/README.md

 This [blog post](https://towardsdatascience.com/accuracy-precision-recall-or-f1-331fb37c5cb9) explains the metrics and how to interpret them.
 It is important to stay grounded, even a trained expert hand-segmenting every slice would make some mistakes.
 The use of this automated approaches is always a balance between accuracy and efficiency.

+Once this notebook is run we have a segmented folder for each CT scan, the next step is draw meaningful information from the segmented images.